CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

-#### Drupal specific control support
+#### LINCS specific control or LINCS Responsibility

-CivicActions does not utilize customer agency supplied PIV credentials for access to customer instances of Drupal.
+CivicActions does not utilize FICAM approved products or profiles.